 - Mostly being content with their lives currently, they tend to save more, hence a good age group to target for future marketing campaigns.

-- This age category also called Y generation, is more addicted to Social media, short-version-content (videos, blogs), etc. They are more into discounts and coupons and prefer real life, useful content.
+- This age category, also called Y generation, is more addicted to Social media, a short version of the content (videos, blogs).
+They are more into discounts and coupons and prefer real life, useful content.

 - The marketing route to them is NOT necessarily Facebook only since they network at almost every cyber platform there is.
 However, with the shortest attention span of 3-seconds, this age range seems to be the most difficult to be hooked.